StoneyRebel/vip-sentinel/README.md

-# 🎖️ VIP Manager for Hell Let Loose CRCON
+# 🎖️ VIP Sentinel for Hell Let Loose CRCON

 An automated VIP management system for Hell Let Loose servers using CRCON.
 This bot handles VIP file backups, expiration monitoring, and Discord notifications.